zivlakmilos/magicbook/README.md

 }
 ```

-To link use this CSS in your build formats, you can insert the compiled CSS in the layout using the `{{ css }}` tag.
+To use this CSS in each format, you can insert the compiled CSS in the layout using the `{{ css }}` tag.

 ```html
 <html>